top of page

 Co-Director, Centre for Systemic Studies

-Course tutor for qualifying level and supervisors courses
+Core tutor for qualifying level and guest tutor on supervisors course

 Leah's time spent studying and teaching at The Family Institute, Wales, was hugely influential and was informed by the potential for Systemic, Narrative and Social Constructionist practices to be overtly concerned with social action and justice doing.

-This led Leah to complete a doctorate at the University of Bedfordshire, where her research into systemic group work practices also focused on solidarity, social justice practices and research as social action.
+This led Leah to complete a doctorate at the University of Bedfordshire, where research into her own practice also focused on solidarity, narrative informed group work, social justice informed, systemic community practices; and research as social action.

-Clinically Leah works with NHS Wales (CTMUHB) and has strong connections with various voluntary sector organisations/ community groups through consultancy and supervisory practices.
-She has previously practiced within and been an independent trainer for a number of third sector health and social care providers.
+In therapy practice, Leah works with NHS Wales (CTMUHB) as the Lead Family and Systemic Psychotherapist in Adult Mental Health; and has connections with various voluntary sector organisations/ community groups through consultancy and supervisory practices.
+She has been an independent trainer for a number of third sector health and social care providers; previously working in the third sector for many years in community work and family support.

-Leah is a TAOS associate; a visiting fellow at The Centre for Storytelling at The University of South Wales and co- editor for Murmurations: Journal of Transformative Systemic Practice.
+Leah is a TAOS associate; a visiting fellow at The Centre for Storytelling at The University of South Wales; previous co-editor and current guest editor for Murmurations: Journal of Transformative Systemic Practice.

 She has been a reviewer and guest editor for a number of other journals including reviewing for The Journal of Family Therapy.